dag/attest/docs/api.rst

 Collecting tests
 ----------------

-To run tests, they must be collected in a :class:`Tests` instance.
+To run :term:`tests <test>`, they must be collected in a :class:`Tests` instance.
 There are many ways this can be achieved, allowing flexibility and separation.

 * Register individual functions with the :meth:`Tests.test` decorator.
-* Register other collections with :meth:`Tests.register` or as arguments to the constructor.
-A collection according to Attest is an iterable yielding test callables, this includes:
+* Register other :term:`collections <collection>` with
+  :meth:`Tests.register` or as arguments to the constructor.
+A collection according to Attest is an iterable yielding :term:`test callables
+  <test>`, this includes:

   * Lists of lambdas and function references.
   * :class:`Tests` instances.